This is part of an ongoing series where I go over the basic account configurations for different types of businesses.

 Here I have a portfolio for ProductA.
 Inside have created a project to catch incoming tickets, and another portfolio that holds projects for each release of ProductA.
 Some tasks are then grouped together in a folder inside one of the releases.

 7. Connecting it all to project and task management.

 The last piece of the puzzle is the human aspect of the workflow.
 You will need to make some of the following operational decisions:

-In my experience the answers to these questions can be worked out and optimized over the first few days and weeks of usage.
-We are also here to help so get in touch!
+In my experience the answers to these questions are not immediately critical and can be worked out and optimized over the first few days and weeks of usage.
+We are also here to help, so get in touch!